sreesaivardhan/ChatChime/README.md

   - Ensure `script.js` is correctly linked at the bottom of both HTML files.
 - **UI elements missing:**
   - Make sure you have not modified required element IDs/classes in the HTML.

 ---

+## 🔒 Security Notes
+- All user content (messages, usernames, links) is sanitized before display to prevent XSS.
+- Only safe URLs (http, https, mailto) are allowed in messages.
+- User authentication is local and for demonstration only; do not use for production.

+---